 - There was a problem with Microsoft AU Daemon.

 Now, every single one of these programs come with the Microsoft AU Daemon installed, and whenever the user launches them, the tool runs in the background.
-The AU Daemon is all about checking for updates for all Office programs to make sure the user has the latest version of those software tools.
+The AU Daemon is responsible for checking for updates to all Office programs, ensuring the user has the latest version of these software tools.

-Here’s the thing, as soon as the system detects than an update is available, the AutoUpdates Daemon triggers the process of automatically downloading and installing the update for the respective Office tools.
-There is no need to install this program because it comes preinstalled.
-Furthermore, from what we can tell, there is no way to uninstall it at this time.
+Here’s the thing: as soon as the system detects that an update is available, the AutoUpdates Daemon triggers the process of automatically downloading and installing the update for the respective Office tools.
+There is no need to install this program, as it comes pre-installed.
+Furthermore, from what we can determine, there is currently no way to uninstall it.

 How to disable Microsoft AU Daemon